Analytics

 4. Executive Media Kit

-Focus: Company leadership and expertise Use: Speaking opportunities and industry expertise Contents: Executive bios, expertise areas, speaking topics, headshots
+Focus: Company leadership and expertise Use: Speaking opportunities and industry expertise (great for pitching podcast appearances) Contents: Executive bios, expertise areas, speaking topics, headshots

 5. Crisis Communication Kit